dustinrue/ControlPlane/README.txt

 - Otherwise:
   - start the web interface
   - add the bundle identifiers of the permitted apps, e.g. "de.buzzworks.crashreporterdemo" (this is the same bundle identifier string as used in the info.plist of your app!)
+- Invoke test_setup.php via the browser to check if everything is setup correctly and Push can be used or not

 SERVER ENABLE PUSH NOTIFICATIONS: